AD

 Mykonos knows exactly how to blend centuries of fascinating history with holiday-time decadence.
 This sunny Greek island inspires with a variety of beaches and pristine sceneries, postcard-perfect sixteenth-century windmills to admire at sunset, splendid Cycladic architecture and legendary nightlife.

-From sunbathing to windsurfing or beach partying from dusk to dawn, you can find everything here.
+From sunbathing to windsurfing or beach parties from dusk to dawn, you can find everything here.
 Some of the most noteworthy beaches include chic Psarou, Paradise Beach, and Ornos Bay.

 Of course, Greece is an incredible place to visit in the summer with plenty of places to visit.
 Have a read of other top beach destinations in Greece.